Genez-io/genezio/README.md

   - [Getting Starting](https://github.com/Genez-io/genezio-examples/tree/master/javascript/getting-started) - an example for brand new users of `genezio`.
   - [Chat-GPT Reprashing App](https://github.com/Genez-io/genezio-examples/tree/master/javascript/chatgpt-project) - an example on how to integrate with ChatGPT API.
   - [Smart Contract Indexer with Blast API](https://github.com/Genez-io/genezio-examples/tree/master/javascript/blockchain) - a Web3 example that queries smart contracts events periodically and saves them in a MongoDB using Blast API.
-  - [Stripe example](https://github.com/Genez-io/genezio-examples/tree/master/javascript/stripe-js) - an example on how to integrate with Stripe for managing payments.
+  - [Integrate with Stripe](https://github.com/Genez-io/genezio-examples/tree/master/javascript/stripe-js) - an example on how to integrate with Stripe for managing payments.
   - [Todo List with React and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/javascript/todo-list) - an example of a todo application with users, auth and tasks.
   - [Todo List with React and SQL](https://github.com/Genez-io/genezio-examples/tree/master/javascript/todo-list-sql) - an example of a todo application with users, auth and tasks.
   - [Todo List with Vue and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/javascript/todo-list-vue) - an example of a todo application with users, auth and tasks.